jepasq/gostatus/README.md

 To check if you already defined this variable, use `env` commabnd.

+To create the database or check its content, you can use the `mongodb-compass` tool.

 # Usage

 To print a short usage text and exit, run :